§The Demand — The Payment Sought After the Debt Was Discharged

 Pen.
 Code § 524Attempted extortion — the lesser-included frame, preserved should the handover itself be contested.

-FederalThe federal extortion analog (Hobbs Act, 18 U.S.C. § 1951) is treated on the Federal Road Map and is a stretch on these facts; extortion is kept here as a state felony.
+FederalThe federal analog (Hobbs Act, 18 U.S.C. § 1951) is treated on the Federal Road Map and is a stretch on these facts; the question is kept here as a state matter.

-A single event, held against the statute written for it.
-The threat, the demand, the payment under fear — and a record that forecloses the only defense to it.
+A single event, held against the statute.
+The threat, the demand, the payment under fear — and a record that bears on the only defense to it.
 No finding has been made by any court or agency.

 Table of Authorities